 The temperature in a steam room is quite low in comparison to saunas - usually 100 to 120 degrees Fahrenheit, and for some people, the lower temperature and higher humidity is exactly what they enjoy about the steam room experience.
 Luckily, in this day and age, we don’t need to attend crowded bath houses to enjoy this luxury - we can simply install a steam room in our own homes with modern technologies such as the SteamCore Pro-Series by Saunacore, or any number of other steam shower options.

-HEALTH BENEFITS OF THE SAUNA & STEAM ROOM
+HEALTH BENEFITS OF SAUNAS & STEAM ROOMS

 LOWER BLOOD PRESSURE

-While you relish in your moments of relaxation, the heat warms your mucous membrane.
-In turn, you will notice that you can breathe deeper.
-If you are dealing with sinus or lung congestion, heat therapy is perfect.
-Countless studies show that respiratory infections heal quicker when treated with steam therapy.
+During a relaxing session in a sauna or steam room, the heat raises the temperature of your mucous membrane, which will allow you to breathe deeper and easier.
+If you are prone to sinus or lung congestion, heat therapy is a perfect treatment option, and countless studies show that respiratory infections heal quicker when treated with steam.

 IMPROVED SKIN HEALTH

 As we go about our daily lives, we expose our skin to all manner of toxins and dirt, and along with the skin cells we shed, these get trapped under the dermis, causing skin inflammation and breakouts.
 As you begin to sweat during your session in the sauna or steam room, your pores will open, allowing the dirt and toxins to be flushed away, and clearing your skin.